 Identification and Treatment of a Wolf Spider Bite

-Though the pain and swelling only lasts for a few days (10 at the most), a wound can become:
+Though the pain and swelling only lasts for a few days (10 at the most), the wound can be uncomfortable and the skin around the bite may turn black.
+Your lymph glands may also swell up.

-In rare cases, some people may have an allergic reaction.
-They may feel:
+In rare cases, some people may have an allergic reaction to the venom.
+They may have the following symptoms:

 - Rapid pulse